clay/clay-kiln/docs/editing-components.md

 The parent element that contains the list items must have a `data-reorderable` attribute where the value is the name of the complex-list field (similar to `data-editable` on inline fields) and a `data-reorderable-prop` attribute where the value is a _unique_ property that all complex-list items have.
 Each list item element should be a direct child of the `data-reorderable` element and should have a `data-reorderable-item` attribute where the value is the value of that item's `data-reorderable-prop` property.

+---

 ## Placeholders

-Placeholders display when fields are empty, and are used to prompt end users to add information.
+Placeholders display when fields are empty and are used to prompt end users to add information.
 They can be added to any field or group.

 ```yaml
 title: